programmfabrik/easydb-documentation/content/sysadmin/installation/_index.en.md

 docker pull docker.easydb.de/pf/fylr
 ```

-If you bought the pdf-creator plugin you also have to pull the `chrome` docker container:
+If you bought the pdf-creator plugin you also have to pull the `chrome` docker image:
 ```bash
 docker pull docker.easydb.de/pf/chrome
 ```

-Between 4 to 8 gigabytes are downloaded, distributed to the components of the easydb.
+Between 4 to 10 gigabytes are thus downloaded.
 Please provide sufficient space.
 Under e.g. Debian and Ubuntu in /var/lib/docker.

 To update the easydb, use the above commands as well.